wherobots/wherobots-typescript-sdk/README.md

 The `Connection.connect()` function can take the following additional options:

+- `sessionType`: "single" or "multi"; if set to "single", then each call to `Connection.connect()` establishes an exclusive connection to a Wherobots runtime; if set to "multi", then multiple `Connection.connect()` calls with the same arguments and credentials will connect to a single, shared Wherobots runtime; defaults to "single".

 - `resultsFormat`: one of the `ResultsFormat` enum values;
   Arrow encoding is the default and most efficient format for receiving query results.